lbilli/rib/README.md

 ### Usage
 The user interacts mainly with two classes, implemented as [`R6`](https://CRAN.R-project.org/package=R6) objects:
-- `IBClient`: responsible to establish the connection and send requests to the server
+- `IBClient`: responsible to establish a connection and send requests to the server
-- `IBWrap`: base class holding the callbacks that are executed when responses are processed.
+- `IBWrap`: base class holding the callbacks that are invoked when responses are processed.
 User customizations are derived from this class.

-Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, and mirror the respective classes of the official IB API.
+Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, and mirror the respective classes in the official IB API.

 A complete minimal working example is shown.
-For this code to work, an instance of the IB TWS or IBGateway needs to be running on the local machine, listening on port `4002`.
+For this code to work, an instance of IB TWS or IBGateway needs to be running on the local machine and listening on port `4002`.
 **Note:** _demo_ or _paper_ account recommended!! :smirk:
 ```R
 library(rib)